burnpiro/erdem.pl/content/posts/2020/2020-02-06-Understanding-ROI-Part2/understanding-roi-part-two.md

   - 'Machine Learning'
   - 'AI'
   - 'Neural Networks'
-description: 'Visual explanation of how RoI Align works, why is it better than standard RoI Pooling?'
+description: 'A visual explanation of how RoI Align works and why is it better than standard RoI Pooling?'
 ---

 <figure class="image">